 - Fill in the information electronically and print a copy to accompany your samples (landscape orientation, all on one page).
 Samples can only be processed if we receive a hardcopy of your submission form together with them.

 - We require Bioanalyzer traces (or similar) to work with customer submitted sequencing libraries as well as for total RNA samples.
 If no traces are submitted with the libraries/samples, we will carry out the Bioanalyzer QC for a fee.
 If you can supply traces, attach them to email and/or include them into the shipment in hard copy.

 Please make sure that the samples conform to the sample or library requirements: see this page.

-- Do not ship any samples before a weekend (i.e. on Fridays) or the day before a holiday: see this calendar of our University holidays .
+- Do not ship any samples before a weekend (i.e., on a Thursday for Friday arrival) or the day before a holiday: see this calendar of our University holidays .

-- Please use the following shipping address and ship samples via courier services (FedEx, UPS, DHL) :
+- Please drop-off the samples in our lab (GBSF, #1410) or use the following shipping address and ship samples via courier services (FedEx, UPS, DHL) :

 For international shipments: UC Davis EIN-number # 94-6036494